Comment on Lars Syll/Alan Musgrave on ‘The logical fallacy that good science builds on’

 As Hilbert put it: “The axiomatic method is indeed and remains the one suitable and indispensable aid to the spirit of every exact investigation no matter in what domain; ...
 To proceed axiomatically means in this sense nothing else than to think with knowledge of what one is about.”

-Until this very day, neither Orthodoxy nor Heterodoxy got the basic economic concepts profit and income right.
-And this is why economics is still on the proto-scientific level of incoherent blathering with NO idea ‘of what one is about’.#2
+Until this very day, neither Orthodoxy nor Heterodoxy got the basic economic concepts of profit and income right.
+And this is why economics is still on the proto-scientific level of incoherent blathering with no idea ‘of what one is about’.#2

 Egmont Kakarot-Handtke